What The New Lagos Tenancy Law Says:

 10. Service Charge, Facilities and Security Deposits

-In any case where the landlord or his agent may in addition to rent require the tenant or licensee to pay:
+In any case where the landlord or his agent may in addition to

-(a) a security deposit to cover damage and repairs to the premises;
+(a) a security deposit to cover damage and repairs to the

 (b) for services and facilities for the premises; or